AccessibilityRG/MFD-mobile/README.md

 ## Source Codes

-The implemented version of the model for Python is written into a single Python script file [mfd_interpolation.py](src/mfd_interpolation.py).
+The implemented version of the method for Python is written into a single Python script file [mfd_interpolation.py](src/mfd_interpolation.py).

 Before running the tool, you should update the parameters in the `main()` -function of the tool.
 See more details from [here](src/).